Syringodium filiforme: Climate change

-Unfortunately, much like other environments in the world, human development can alter the ecology of the sea grasses and therefore the coast of Florida is starting to look high densities of this type of ecosystem.
+Unfortunately, much like other environments in the world, human development can alter the ecology of the sea grasses and therefore the coast of Florida is starting to lose high densities of this type of ecosystem.
 Natural disturbances are also playing a major role in habitat loss.
 Global Climate change is referring to the increase of CO_{2} and other greenhouse gasses to the atmosphere.
-C02 has increased from 280ppt in 1880 to 380 in 2005.
-The most common consequence of increasing C02 levels on seagrasses is its increase on photosynthesis and growth.
+CO2 has increased from 280ppt in 1880 to 380 in 2005.
+The most common consequence of increasing CO2 levels on seagrasses is its increase on photosynthesis and growth.
 This increase of photosynthesis increases the level of HCO3- which lowers the pH of the water (Bjork, Mats, et al.).

 A study done by Heck, KL, et al., recorded levels throughout most temperate and polar environments.
 A well-studied effect from this was that of climate causing a shift in tropical aquatic species.
 Aquatic species in the Northern Gold of Mexico are currently migrating there due to climate and finding food source, that many native animals are being out competed for their own food.
 Thus manatee grasses are being over grazed and resulting in lower nursery areas for native species that rely on the meadows.

 As of 2011, Florida had a management plan to develop sage channels for seagrass restoration along certain docks, marinas and channels.
 As climate change effects the shifts of certain animals, such as the manatee, legal framework is put into action.
 Although this may increase manatee sea growth in certain areas.
 This issue at hands becomes whether or not these seagrasses will continue to grow in native areas to protect the coast of Florida from erosion, keep manatees alive, and out of all making sure this ecosystem doesn't fail.